Thread Pool in MariaDB

 UNLOCK TABLES statement.
 It can also block MaxScale from monitoring the Server.

-To mitigate the issue, MariaDB allows you to configure a dedicated port for administrative connections.
-You can enable this by setting the port number on the
+To mitigate the issue, MariaDB allows you to configure an extra port for administrative connections.
+See Configuring the Extra Port for information on how to configure this.

 mysql client with the